MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 **Select Duplicate Attributes**: Within this menu we will select all the attributes that we want to merge from our matched entities.
 We can also use the search field to type our attributes' names.

 **Rank by Importance:** Here we will prioritize one attribute above the others - the values for our merged attribute will come only from that source.
-If we think, for example, that the Sales entity includes the most accurate data about the Names attribute, than in the panel shown below, we will first change the policy from **default** to **ordered** (as highlighted in blue).
+If we think, for example, that the Sales entity includes the most accurate data about the Names attribute, than in the panel shown below, we will first change the policy from **default** to **ordered**.
 Then, select the arrow sign next to **SurveyContact**.
 As a result, **Sales** will move to first priority while **SurveyContact** will move to second priority when pulling values for the Name attribute.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-attributes2.png "Merge attributes")